Serivy/StreamTheory/README.md

 # Bit Queue
-Thanks for using the bit queue system to help manage.
+Thanks for using the bit queue system to help manage interaction with your viewers.
+This system allow viewers, followers or subscribers to join a queue.
+Viewers can use bits to join a queue and increase their position.
+This queue is commonly used for subscriber games and lets you customize fields so you can get your viewers in the game as quickly as possible.

 ## Install
-Goto the queue extension website at https://www.twitch.tv/ext/49qu7wv3myvul5fa7fxazo1bcsnc8j-0.0.1 and click install.
+Goto the queue extension website for Bit Queue at https://www.twitch.tv/ext/49qu7wv3myvul5fa7fxazo1bcsnc8j and click install.
 Currently configuration is not required.
+If you are not an affiliate you can use Queue https://www.twitch.tv/ext/5ul5ajg49sjyrc8ezab5qqv25fdscp which does not use bits.

 ## Broadcaster
 To create a queue, goto your Live Dashboard and enter the following details.